httpwg/http-extensions/draft-ietf-httpbis-replay.md

 # Introduction

-TLS 1.3 {{?TLS13=I-D.ietf-tls-tls13}} introduces the concept of early data (also known as zero round trip data or 0-RTT data).
-Early data allows a client to send data to a server in the first round trip of a connection, without waiting for the TLS handshake to complete, if the client has spoken to the same server recently.
+TLS 1.3 {{?TLS13=RFC8446}} introduces the concept of early data (also known as zero round-trip time (0-RTT) data).
+If the client has spoken to the same server recently, early data allows a client to send data to a server in the first round trip of a connection, without waiting for the TLS handshake to complete.

-When used with HTTP {{!HTTP=RFC7230}}, early data allows clients to send requests immediately, avoiding the one or two round trip delay needed for the TLS handshake.
+When used with HTTP {{!HTTP=RFC7230}}, early data allows clients to send requests immediately, thus avoiding the one or two round-trip delays needed for the TLS handshake.
 This is a significant performance enhancement; however, it has significant limitations.

 The primary risk of using early data is that an attacker might capture and replay the request(s) it contains.
-TLS {{!TLS13}} describes techniques that can be used to reduce the likelihood that an attacker can successfully replay a request, but these techniques can be difficult to deploy, and still leave some possibility of a successful attack.
+TLS {{!TLS13}} describes techniques that can be used to reduce the likelihood that an attacker can successfully replay a request, but these techniques can be difficult to deploy and still leave some possibility of a successful attack.

 Note that this is different from automated or user-initiated retries; replays are initiated by an attacker without the awareness of the client.

-To help mitigate the risk of replays in HTTP, this document gives an overview of techniques for controlling these risks in servers, and defines requirements for clients when sending requests in early data.
+To help mitigate the risk of replays in HTTP, this document gives an overview of techniques for controlling these risks in servers and defines requirements for clients when sending requests in early data.

 The advice in this document also applies to use of 0-RTT in HTTP over QUIC